The theology company logo

 Monday 10 November 2008

 Bohr's ad hoc model of the hydrogen atom was explained by de Broglie 'waves'.
-Schroedinger, Heisenberg et al went on to expand the wave notion into an infinite dimensional configuration space, giving us 'full blown' quantum mechanics.
-We might consider the network model as giving a similar explanation for the [ad hoc ] formalism of quantum field theory.
+Schrödinger , Heisenberg et al went on to expand the wave motion into a infinite dimensional configuration space, giving us 'full blown' quantum mechanics.
+We might consider the network model as giving a similar explanation for the formalism of quantum field theory.

-Thomas Jefferson Adelaide Advertiser 11/11/08 page 17 letters: 'I believe that banking institutions are more dangerous to our liberties than standing armies.
-If the American people ever allow private banks to control the issue of their currency, first by inflation and then by deflation, the banks and corporations that grow up around the banks will deprive the people of all property until their children wake up homeless on the continent their fathers conquered'. (source?)
-Thomas Jefferson Encyclopedia
+Thos Jefferson, Adelaide Advertiser 11 November 2008 page 17 letters: 'I believe that banking institutions are more dangerous to our liberties than standing armies, If the American people ever allow private banks to control the issue of their currency, first by inflation and then by deflation, the banks and corporations that grow up around the banks will deprive the people of all property until their children wake up homeless on the continent their fathers conquered. (source?)

 Wednesday 12 November 2008